odynik/ipcamviewer/README.md

 1. rtspsrc - IP camera rstp feed.
 2. rtph264depay - Depayload the rtp packets to acquire the encoded video data.
 3. decodebin - Flexible decoder to decode the video packets.
+4. textoverlay - Add some text as a layer over the video.
-4. videoconvert -
+5. videoconvert -
-5. autovideosink - Show the video stream on the screen.
+6. autovideosink - Show the video stream on the screen.

 ![Alt](draw.io/images/ipcam_pipeline.png)